tanaka-chiromo/Solving-Proben1-with-SVM/README.md

 Output
 ======

-The evaluated test results for each Proben1 problem.
+The evaluated test accuracy for each Proben1 dataset.